Delusional misidentification syndrome

-Delusional misidentification syndrome is an umbrella term, introduced by Christodoulou (in his book The Delusional Misidentification Syndromes, Karger, Basel, 1986) for a group of delusional disorders that occur in the context of mental and neurological illness.
+Delusional misidentification syndrome is an umbrella term, introduced by Christodoulou (in his book The Delusional Misidentification Syndromes, Karger, Basel, 1986) for a group of four delusional disorders that occur in the context of mental and neurological illness.
+They are grouped together as they often occur simultaneously or interchangeably, and they display the common concept of the double (sosie).
 They all involve a belief that the identity of a person, object, or place has somehow changed or has been altered.
+Christodoulou further categorized these disorders into those including hypo (or under)-identification of a well-known person (Capgras delusion), and hyper (or over)-identification of an unknown person (the remaining three).
 As these delusions typically only concern one particular topic, they also fall under the category called monothematic delusions.

+Variants

 This psychopathological syndrome is usually considered to include four main variants: